 Students with remaining Federal Work Study eligibility for an award year may be able to continue their employment through the summer term and earn their work study funds.
 Please see your employment supervisor or contact the Human Resources Office for more information

-Advantages Found in the Liberty University Federal Work Study Program
+Advantages of the Federal Work Study Program

 There are several advantages of Federal Work Study for students who want to earn money to help pay for college expenses:

-Flexible Schedule: Federal Work-Study job work hours are usually much more flexible with regard to a student's classes.
+Flexible Schedule: Federal Work Study job work hours are usually much more flexible with regard to a student's classes.